 In consultation with Spanish and Hispanic Studies faculty, students design a program of study in their area(s) of interest to create a solid, coherent and challenging major or minor.
 Students work closely with faculty, often in small groups, doing collaborative research and working as teaching assistants in our classes.
 Recent collaborative research projects have included Gender in Film in Spain, Political Performance of the Americas, Comparative Creoles, Immigration, and Indigenous Resistance Movements in Mexico.
-Spanish and Hispanic Studies majors and minors often take classes or double major/minor in the related fields of Latin American Studies; Comparative Languages and Linguistics; Women, Gender and Sexuality; Teaching English to Speakers of Other Languages; Peace and Global Studies; and Sociology/Anthropology.
+Spanish and Hispanic Studies majors and minors often take classes or double major/minor in the related fields of Comparative Languages and Linguistics; Women, Gender and Sexuality; Teaching English to Speakers of Other Languages; Peace and Global Studies; and Sociology/Anthropology.

-Students enhance their work on campus by choosing to participate in one of our semester-long off-campus programs in Spain, Nicaragua and on the border between the U.S. and Mexico.
+Students enhance their work on campus by choosing to participate in one of our semester-long off-campus programs in Spain, Ecuador and on the border between the U.S. and Mexico.
 Earlham College programs offer three distinct components.
 Students study with on-site faculty, live with families, and complete a field study/internship.
 The off-campus program field study/internship gives students the opportunity to work with local organizations and agencies 10 to 15 hours each week.